TeamMoonstorm/Starstorm2/README.md

 * A: Some of the project's soft dependencies such as AncientScepter still rely on the old R2API and as such, when they're installed, it installs R2API version 4.x.x, causing duplicate types in the project.
 To fix this, just delete the R2API folder in the packages folder.

 Q: I am getting errors about missing NewtonsoftJson.dll?
-* A: Uninstall ror2bepinexpack with the thunderkit package manager then install it again OR use the dll in our development discord thats pinned and place it inside packages/Bep In Ex/BepInEx/core
+* A: Uninstall ror2bepinexpack with the thunderkit package manager then install it again OR use the dll in our development discord thats pinned and place it inside packages\BepInExPack\BepInExPack\BepInEx\core

 Q: The RoR2EK CharacterBody wizard does nothing and returns an error in the console OR my CharacterBody is missing Network components
 * A: In the project tab of Unity, scroll down to packages, and right click Risk of Rain 2, select "reimport", repeat the same for Multiplayer HLAPI